finnie2006/finnie2006/README.md

 - 👋 Hi, I’m @finnie2006
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Bot coding dc, js and py
+- 🌱 I’m currently DOing nothing taking a break
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me finniedj.exe#9075